What Are Responsive Websites?

 If you are skilled at using CSS, you can make your website responsive by adding media queries to your CSS file.
 From there, adjust your layout based on those media queries.

-There are many responsive frameworks available which are helpful.
+There are many responsive frameworks available that are helpful.
 These frameworks can form the backbone of a responsive website’s layout.
 They take care of the complicated bits so you can focus on the window dressing.
 This article over here at Awwwards explains responsive frameworks better than I can.

 The other option, if you are a WordPress user, is to install a responsive theme.
 From there, you can customize the theme by creating a child theme.
 Your child theme will be responsive if the parent theme is.
 Search for “responsive” in the theme search box.